Thijsvanede/GANs/README.md

 All GAN implementations are based on the Extensible GAN framework explained here.
 The `GAN` class is used for training and predicting of GANs.
 This class also acts as a superclass for all other GAN implementations.
 The class is easily extendible by overriding several key methods.
 This is described in the section [GAN extensions](#gan-extensions)

+### GAN Extensions
+In order to extend the GAN with custom implementations, one can implement the `build_generator()` and `build_discriminator()` methods of the GAN subclass.
+These classes should return a `keras.model` of the desired generator and discriminator object respectively.

 ### API

 #### __init__()